-Some time ago, after having done the rounds on the London gigging circuit for a while, I decided it would be a cunning idea to see if I could get the interest of a manager, to help me get my music out there properly.
-You know, out there – to the right ear drums.
-Your beautifully sculpted and highly sought after ear drums, to be specific.
+Some time ago, after having done the rounds on the London gigging circuit for a while, I decided it would be a cunning idea to see if I could get the interest of a manager.
+To help me get my music out there properly.
+You know, out there – to the right ears.
+Your beautifully sculpted and highly sought after ears, to be specific.

 In the months that followed, I wrote more songs.
-One about being mugged (thank you, delightful streets of London.).
+One about being mugged (thank you, delightful streets of London).
 One about getting smuggled across the English Channel (true story, though more light-hearted than it might sound).
-One about a curious character whom I will from now on refer to as The Bus Spotter, that I met on board a bus the day they discontinued Routemaster buses on London.
-And other songs about all kinds of things including my mum, ill-fated romantic scrapes with older men, and yes, the odd song about heartache, because that life experience hasn’t passed me by, I can assure you.
+One about a curious character whom I will from now on refer to as The Bus Spotter, that I met on board one of those beautiful old red Routemaster buses the day they discontinued them in London.
+(Sad day for humanity).
+And other songs about all kinds of things including my Mum’s life journey, ill-fated romantic scrapes with older men, and yes, the odd song about heartache, because that life experience hasn’t passed me by, I can assure you.

 Suffice it to say, I’ve written no hit songs, and made no millions.

 What I have done is worked with some awesome people I never dreamed of working with (more about that coming up), to record the above-mentioned songs for the right discerning ears … hello there! ;).

 I’m sure you’re aware that especially these days, making music is not the most lucrative life path a person could choose, unless you’re like, Beyonce or Justin Bieber or something.
 So whilst my friends have started buying houses and cars, I have moved onto a little narrow boat on a tiny island in the middle of the Thames… not the most lavish of lifestyles I admit, but it’s a beautiful spot, that I can’t believe I get to enjoy from my tiny little floating home … And what with the flowing waters of the Thames, it makes sending out Message in Bottles so much more convenient!
 Haha!